Christ Lutheran Church is a member of the Lutheran Church Missouri Synod, and practices the historic faith of the Lutheran Reformation. This means:

 The Formula of Concord (the Epitome and the Solid Declaration)

-Christ Lutheran Church celebrates the Eucharist (Holy Communion, the Lord's Supper) every Sunday, because it is the pinnacle of Christian worship and Christian witness, and constitutes the practice of the Christian religion.
+Christ Lutheran Church celebrates the Eucharist (Holy Communion, the Lord's Supper) every Sunday because it is the pinnacle of Christian worship and Christian witness, and constitutes the practice of the Christian religion.
 As our Lord says, "THIS CUP ... is the New Testament in my blood."
-Thus being a Christian, is by definition, to partake of this holy Sacrament.
+Thus being a Christian, is by definition, to celebrate this holy Sacrament.